Personalized home tutoring by top UW grads and other elite tutors.

 You are matched to an exceptional tutor

-We require the most rigorous qualifications of our Seattle tutors, in addition to a background check.
-Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor in Seattle, WA.
+We require the most rigorous qualifications from your Seattle tutors, in addition to a background check.
+Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process in Seattle, WA.

 Harvard Law School, Columbia Teachers College, UPenn School of Medicine, Princeton, Yale, MIT, Stanford, WashU, Rice, Northwestern, Emory and many more top programs...